What Does It Mean to Nationalize Banks and Industries?

-Nationalization happens when a government takes over a private organization.
+Nationalization occurs when a government takes over a private organization.
 Government bodies end up with ownership and control, and the previous owners (shareholders) lose their investment.

 For example, banks in the United States are typically businesses—not government agencies.
 The owners might be stockholders, a family, a small group of people, or other investors.

 In nationalization, ownership and control transfers to the government, usually as a unilateral decision.
-In other words, the private owners don’t decide or agree to transfer ownership—the government makes that decision for them.
+In other words, the private owners and managers don’t decide or agree to transfer ownership—the government makes that decision for them.
 Shareholders typically have little choice but to accept the change.

-Nationalizing the banks can be a temporary measure, and it is regularly used to rescue banks in financial trouble need rescuing.
-Temporary bank nationalizations are not unheard of in the United States: The FDIC steps in takes control, and sells the bank to another bank—usually over a weekend.
+Nationalizing the banks can be a temporary measure, and it happens when banks in financial trouble need rescuing.
+Temporary bank nationalizations are not unheard of in the United States: The FDIC steps in, takes control, and transfers the failed bank to another bank—often over a weekend.

 When banks are insolvent, they go into receivership and get re-privatized when another bank purchases the failed bank’s assets.
 The period of government ownership is typically brief, so the bank assets become privately owned shortly after that.
 For most consumers, that system works quite well.
 Instead of losing your money in a bank failure, you’re protected by the federal government.
 In most cases, you’ll hardly notice when your bank fails.

 Larger Scale Nationalization

-Most people have no problem with the government stepping in for the occasional bank failure.
+Most people have no problem with the government stepping in to clean up the occasional bank failure.
 But political debate starts to heat up when the topic turns toward more drastic measures, including: